nesi/hpc-intro-dl/docs/monitor.md

 This is a nice pile of number, wouldn't be nicer to turn it into a plot 😉?

-Let's do this using a little bit of Python.
+Let's do this using a little bit of Python code.
 Open a new *Console*[^1] in JupyterLab and use the following commands (replace the file path with your .csv file):

 [^1]: In the *File* menu, under *New*, click on *Console* and then select the kernel `Python 3.10.5 (gimkl-2022a)`.